Vormamim/8TAS7/Student_feedback.md

 Good use of color coding for different types of text output using chalk library Areas for Enhancement:

-The code could benefit from organizing the locations data into a dictionary for easier access Some functions like basicFunctions() could be more modular Adding docstrings would make the code more maintainable The story variables could be consolidated into a game state object
+The code could benefit from organising the locations data into a dictionary for easier access Some functions like basicFunctions() could be more modular Adding docstrings would make the code more maintainable The story variables could be consolidated into a game state object